telerik/winforms-docs/cloud-integration/azure/connect-to-data-in-the-cloud/sql-database.md

 ---
 title: SQL Database
-page_title: SQL Database | Cloud Services
+page_title: SQL Database - WinForms Cloud Integration
-description: This section shows how one can use various cloud services like GoogleCloud, AWS, and Azure with the Telerik UI For Winforms suite.
+description: Learn how you can use SQL Database with the Telerik UI For WinForms suite.
+Other cloud services like GoogleCloud, AWS, and Azure are also available.
 slug: cloud-services/azure/sql-database
 tags: cloud,azure,sql
 published: True